 Doon Defence Academy – DDA Dehradun conducts coaching for CDS / OTA entrance exam for everyone who aspires to join Indian Armed forces.
-With 13 years of experience of more than 13 years, DDA is the best coaching institute for CDS / OTA in India.
+With more than 14 years, DDA is the best coaching institute for CDS / OTA in India.

 CDS or Combined Service Examination is a written exam which is conducted twice every year, generally in the month of February and August.
 The notification for the exam comes in the month of December and June.
 This is one the modes for the graduates to choose defence as their career option.